In This Article

 Building Anti-Stacking Rules Into Your Origination Workflow

 At application intake: Run velocity checks and consortium-based screening.
 Flag applicants with multiple recent credit inquiries.
 Score risk at the front door.
+MortgageExchange carries the intake-time fraud and velocity scores from the POS into the LOS condition list so the originator sees them on first review.

 Post-closing: Monitor early payment default rates by segment.
 Feed findings back into front-end scoring models.
 Look for stacking patterns in portfolio data that individual file reviews miss.
+Our companion article on maximizing profitability through mortgage business intelligence covers how a Mortgage BI layer on Microsoft Fabric and Power BI surfaces those portfolio patterns for the risk team.

 Frequently Asked Questions

 Loan stacking occurs when a borrower obtains multiple loans from different lenders in rapid succession without disclosing existing obligations.
 It is increasing because digital disbursals shortened approval timelines, credit bureau reporting cycles create visibility gaps between lenders, and growing non-QM loan volumes involve less standardized fraud detection.
-Cotality's 2025 data found undisclosed real estate debt fraud rose 12% year-over-year.
+Cotality's 2025 data found undisclosed real estate debt fraud rose 12 percent year-over-year.

 AI-powered fraud detection identifies stacking patterns that rule-based systems miss.
 It analyzes behavior across multiple lenders, geographies, and time periods to detect fraud rings and coordinated applications.
 Fannie Mae partnered with Palantir in May 2025 to launch an AI Crime Detection Unit scanning millions of datasets.
 AI systems adapt to new fraud tactics continuously without requiring manual rule updates.